wp-plugins/linkpreview/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Preview basic link info before clicking it
+Preview basic SEO link info before clicking it

 == Description ==

+This is simple and lightweight plugin for WP.
+It works similar to Facebook's url preview and it's very easy to use.
+You can choose tooltips or shortcode feature depending on your needs.

 **Tooltip**

-This plugin hooks on content load and scans for possible link matches.
+Tooltip feature hooks on content load and scans for possible link matches.
 It's adding temporary attributes to those links, so when you hover them, plugin connects to free web-service at http://www.linkpreview.net and retrieve basic link info. it's using plugin's JavaScript and WordPress Ajax to deliver content on demand.

 **Shortcode**